Taiko2k/Tauon/docs/guide.md

 ### Moving Tracks

- - A single track can be quickly copied to the end of another playlist by dragging it onto a playlist tab.
+ - A single track can be quickly copied to the end of another playlist by dragging it onto a playlist's tab.
- - Single tracks can be repositioned within a playlist by holding shift while dragging
+ - Single tracks can be repositioned within a playlist by holding shift while dragging.
  - To move a block selection, click and drag.
  - To make a selection, click the first track, then hold shift and click the last track.
 Alternatively just click a block title to select that block.